 • Lessons are with students from a selection of 30 different countries.

-Students registered in the Certificate in Business English (24 hours per week) choose one elective in the afternoon.
+Students registered in the Certificate in Business English (24 hours per week) choose one elective.
 The Business English or TOEIC electives are recommended for those who want to reinforce the skills and structures learned in the am class.
 Students also have the option to focus on other specific skills if they so desire.
 Other elective classes include: Communication, Current Events and Media, Grammar, Pronunciation, Vocabulary Building, Writing, and TOEFL.